7 powerful multi-currency financial consolidation tools compared

 Not built for finance or buy-side teams requiring deep modeling, valuation, or investment-grade analysis

-Best For: Small to mid sized businesses led by accountants needing simple consolidation and clear reporting.
+Fathom is best for small to mid-sized businesses led by accountants needing simple consolidation and clear reporting.

 Jirav combines financial consolidation with forecasting and budgeting in a unified platform.